kitex-contrib/resolver-dns/README.md

 }
 ```

-Use KiteX `client.WithResolver` function optional, we can set DNS resolver with our client.
+Use Kitex `client.WithResolver` function optional, we can set DNS resolver with our client.

 That's all, easy to use.